Ocean Awareness Training to be offered in Lahaina

-Local environmental, research and educational organizations on Maui are joining forces with the Hawaiian Islands Humpback Whale National Marine Sanctuary to offer a free Ocean Awareness Training six-class series to commercial marine tour operators and the community.
+LAHAINA — Local environmental organizations on Maui and the National Marine Sanctuary are joining forces to offer a free Ocean Awareness Training certification course to the community and commercial marine tour operators.

-Classes are designed to provide the latest research information and will cover the basics for anyone out on the water or onshore talking with visitors, from professional water craft operators, guides and owners to community volunteers.
+Designed to provide outreach tools and resources, each workshop will cover the basics for anyone out on the water or onshore talking with visitors, from community volunteers to professional water craft operators, guides and owners.

 Course topics will include Hawaiian perspectives of ocean and land management, Hawaiian fish names, reef ecosystems, fish identification, marine invertebrates, seaweeds, turtles, and fisheries management and baselines.

 This certification will also help participants meet the requirements for volunteer positions as a sanctuary docent and other island-wide volunteer programs where volunteers assist certified professional guides and owners.

 “The Ocean Awareness Training course was an excellent experience!
 This course should be mandatory for all tour guides and operators that care about the environment and want to have the latest info about our local marine ecosystem,” said Paul Noble, owner of Maui Kayaks.

 Space is limited.
 Register online at www.oceanawarehawaii.org/ and confirm with Bo Petty at 879-2818, extension 22.